nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 Duration: 45 minutes

-In this exercise, you will perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning Services you previously deployed, to deliver the completed proof of concept solution.
+In this exercise, you will perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning service you previously deployed, to deliver the completed proof of concept solution.

 ### Task 1: Deploy the Computer Vision API